Strippit FC1000/3 Machine

 The above 3 Customer's have done Everything we told them to do to Increase Reliability,

---- Servo Buck Transformers for Lower Servo DC Buss Voltage
+---- A.C.
+Servo Buck Transformers to Lower the Servo DC Buss Voltage to about 155 VDC

---- Change Press-Drive Motor Pulley for Slower Punching
+---- Change Press-Drive Motor Pulley for slighly Slower Punching Speed

-Luckily for Me, most Customers do Not do these Updates, so I still do a Brisk Repair Parts Business
+Luckily for Me, Most Customers do Not do these Updates, so I do a Brisk Service & Repair Parts

-with them and can keep ahead of my Wife's Spending.
-The Choice is Yours.
+Business with them, and I can keep ahead of my Wife's Spending.
+The Choice is Yours!

 Don't you think?

-Hint, that's the Back of The Louvre on the Right,
+Hint, that's the Back of The Louvre on Right,

 and some Old Tower in the Middle.